Looking for Meerkat Meals or Meerkat Movies?

 - Tracker mortgages – these products have variable interest rates that follow an external rate, typically the Bank of England’s base rate.
 They don’t match the rates they follow, but are set a certain percentage above or below.

-- Discount rate mortgages – these track (at a lower level) a lender’s SVR by a set amount.
+- Discount rate mortgages – similar to tracker mortgages, these track (at a lower level) a lender’s SVR by a set amount.
 For example, if the SVR is 4% and the discount is 1%, you’ll be charged an interest rate of 3%.
-Discount rate mortgages are also subject to change, as the SVR can move – it’s just the discount amount that is fixed – so if the SVR increases to 5%, you’d pay a 4% rate of interest.
+However, these rates are subject to change, and while the level of discount won’t change, the rate of interest might.